reimandlab/ActiveDriverDB/README.md

     </Location>
 ```

-Usually you can find approriate configuration files in directories like `/etc/apache2/sites-enabled/` or so.
+Usually you can find appropriate configuration files in directories like `/etc/apache2/sites-enabled/` or so.

 #### Runing python3 in "optimized" mode